-I have worked in online media and technology for over 10 years and have a degree in computer science.
-The bulk of my career has been spent as a project manager for E. W. Scripps.
-Currently, I'm a web developer with Gannett.
+I have worked in online media and technology for over 8 years and have a degree in computer science.
+I'm currently a web developer at Gannett, but have spent much of my career as an interactive project manager for Scripps.
 I'm an audiophile with a vinyl addiction and I love cycling and doughnuts so much that I created DCDonutCrawl.

 I've spent the last 2 years as a web developer for a major media corporation.
 Before that, I was working as an interactive project manager in the same arena.
 I've highlighted just a few of the projects that I've managed as well as a few others where I've done some front-end development work.